RobinAnsems/GmailBox/README.md

 #### Add a ledstrip (NeoPixel)

 The Adafruit IO NeoPixel uses a library.
 I put the pin from the NeoPixel in D3 and I have a NeoPixel with 30 leds, change these values to your NeoPixel if needed.
-Above to setup you need to paste this code to get the NeoPixel working:
+Above the setup you need to paste this code to get the NeoPixel working:

 ```
 #include <Adafruit_NeoPixel.h>                      // include the Adafruit NeoPixel library